Build a marketplace – with WordPress or SaaS?

 Less payment gateways and business models

-Sharetribe Go doesn’t allow you to have a booking flow where prices are determined by auctioning.
+A hosted, no-code Sharetribe marketplace doesn’t allow you to have a booking flow where prices are determined by auctioning.
 It’s also not possible to collect a listing fee.
-Subscription fees are possible, though they require using a third-party solution.
-Sharetribe Go currently offers much less payment gateways than Wordpress: only Stripe and PayPal are supported.
+Subscription fees are possible with a manual workaround, though they require using a third-party solution.
+Sharetribe currently offers only one built-in payment gateway, Stripe.

-If you need to support more business models or payment gateways, you would again need to move to Flex and add those through custom development.
+If you need to support more business models or payment gateways, you would need to self-host your front-end and add those through custom development.

-The headless approach allows for fast custom development but requires a bigger budget.
+The headless approach allows for fast custom development but requires some budget.

-All this considered, it’s not possible to offer a similar day-by-day account and example budget of building a marketplace with Flex than we did for Sharetribe Go and Wordpress.
-(In fact, if you’re tight on either time or money, we recommend launching with a fast and affordable no-code solution first.)
+All this considered, it’s not possible to offer a similar day-by-day account and example budget for building a self-hosted marketplace with Sharetribe than we did for a hosted Sharetribe marketplace and WordPress.
+(In fact, if you’re tight on either time or money, we recommend launching a no-code marketplace with Sharetribe.)

 Phase 1: Get started

-Working with Flex starts with getting access to Flex and doing some mandatory configurations.
+Working with starts with getting access to Sharetribe and doing some mandatory configurations.
 Completing this phase shouldn’t take you longer than a couple of hours.